NBISweden/grave/README.md

 - Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiRef`, and to provide one or more `.paths` files.
 By default `grave` looks for these in the `data/paths` directory.

-- Each `.paths` file contains a list reference paths from one reference sample (e.g., a subset or all paths), with one path name per line
+- Each `.paths` file contains a list reference paths from one reference sample, with one path name per line

 - __The name of the `.paths` file matters__: the prefix must match a reference sample name provided in the `seqFile` of `Minigraph-Cactus`, and the suffix must be `.paths`, e.g.: `GRCh38.paths`, `chimp.paths`, & `gorilla.paths`